• Skip to primary navigation

 • Black Pepper Udon

-Shanghai Fried Noodles.
-Chewy noodles stir fried in a savory sauce with pork, leafy greens, green onions and shiitake mushrooms.
-These Shanghai noodles are a perfect easy weeknight meal for the whole family.
-Ready in just 30 minutes!
+Chewy noodles stir fried in a savory sauce with pork, cabbage, green onions and mushrooms!
+These quick and easy Shanghai fried noodles are a perfect easy weeknight meal or main dish.
+A restaurant-quality meal in 30 minutes!

 Print Recipe Pin Recipe